 “But Epiphanius of Salamis said Junia was a man!”

 No, Epiphanius did not.
 The work in question (Index discipulorum) that makes mention of man-Junia was not attributed to Epiphanius (AD 310 – 403) until the 9th century, and “is unlikely to be a genuine work of the fourth-century bishop of Salamis.”
 Scholarly consensus holds that it was written by a pseudo-Epiphanius c.
 8th century.
+(2022 UPDATE: I believe I can date this document to the 6th century, and will confirm when I know for sure.)
 But even so, Ps.-Epiphanius said in the very same passage that Priscilla (Rom.
 16:3) was a man.
 Priscilla is mentioned seven times over the course of the New Testament, always with her husband Aquila, who was specified as her spouse in Acts 18:2.
 So unless one is also open to the possibility that Priscilla and Aquila represent a biblical example of gay marriage, Ps.-Epiphanius’ testimony is garbage and Junia is still a woman.

 In contrast, over twenty commentators from the first ~1100 years of Christian history said Junia was a woman: Origen (mentioned earlier) as translated by Rufinus (AD 345 – 410), John Chrysostom (cited earlier), Ambrosiaster (ca. 375), Jerome (c.
 345-419), Theodoret of Cyrrhus (cited earlier), Oecumenius (first half of the sixth century), Ps.-Primasius (died c.
 567), John Damascene (c.
 675-ca. 749), Claudius of Turin (d.
 827), Sedulius-Scotus (fl.
 848-858), Rabanus Maurus aka Hraban of Fulda (c.
 776 – 856), Haymo of Halberstadt (fl.
 840-853), Hatto of Vercelli (10th century), Lanfranc of Bec (c.
 1005 – 1089), Bruno of Carthusian (c.
 1030 – 1101), Theophylact (fl.
 1070 – 1081); Peter Abelard (1079 – 1142), Guillelmus Abbas (1085 – 1147/48), Peter Lombard (c.
 1095 – 1169), and Herveus Burgidolensis (late 11th century – 1151).
 Some used the variant “Julia,” also feminine.
 And none of them have been shown to have a habit of reading the gender wrong on other biblical figures as with Ps.-Epiphanius.